eliottprdlx/Signature-Encoders-For-Dynamics-Learning/README.md

 ### Ablation Study

-To perform the ablation study, run:
+To perform the ablation study, execute the script:

 ```bash
 ./run_ablation_study.sh
 ```

-### Sensitivity analysis
+### Sensitivity Analysis

-To perform the sensitivity analysis, run:
+To perform the sensitivity analysis, execute the script:

 ```bash
 ./run_sensitivity_analysis.sh